 - harmonizing imbalances from stress, trauma, and improper practice — somatic/physiological, energetic, emotional, mental, spiritual (kundalini syndrome, qi sickness, spiritual emergence, visionary phenomena)

-Tao has taught tantric yogas for over a decade and a half, and is an authority on traditional hindu tantric hatha, kriya, laya, raja, and mahavidya yogas, taoist alchemical qigong, buddhist tantrism, mantrayana, the kundalini practices of the late Dr. Glenn J. Morris, and various forms of energetic and consciousness-based healing.
+Tao has taught tantric yogas and alchemical and contemplative qigong for more than two decades, being an authority on traditional hindu tantric hatha, kriya, laya, raja, and mahavidya yogas, taoist alchemical qigong, vajrayana/mantrayana, mahamudra, the kundalini practices of the late Dr. Glenn J. Morris, and various forms of energetic and consciousness-based healing.

 Tao is an expert in kundalini vidya and prana vidya, samyama and laya practices, and various non-dual liberation practices, and is extremely skilled in recognizing where a practitioner is in her/his kundalini process, providing guidance in its cultivation and integration, and in perceiving and providing assistance in alleviating root and subsequent causes of kundalini syndrome.
 He is also skilled in perceiving and working with limiting belief systems, traumas, and more at the causal/mental/emotional level.

-After founding Smashan Press and co-founding UmaaTantra.com in 1999, he has provided empowerment, explanation, and transmission of both traditional practices and modern syntheses, both in person and using modern multimedia internet communications, to wonderful students in over 40 countries, on every continent except Antarctica.
+After founding Smashan Press and co-founding UmaaTantra.com in 1999, he has provided empowerment, explanation, and transmission of both traditional practices and modern syntheses, both in person, via recorded media, and using modern multimedia internet communications, to wonderful students in over 50 countries, on every continent except Antarctica.

 Courses of Training and Esoteric Methods Taught by Tao Semko: